Game-theoretic Regulated Decentralized Coordination for Airspace Sector Overload Mitigation: Proofs for the theorems and lemmas

+It remains to consider iterations during which $\mathcal{O}(\xVec^{(t)})$ remains fixed.
+For any fixed overloaded sector-time set, \Cref{thm:potential-fixed} shows that the restricted game admits a potential function.
+Since the action space is finite and accepted updates are cost-improving, the potential decreases along the update sequence and the process cannot continue indefinitely while $\mathcal{O}(\xVec^{(t)})$ is fixed.

+Combining the two observations, the restricted best-response dynamics must terminate in finite time.
+At termination, no admissible unilateral update can further reduce any agent's cost.
+Therefore, the terminal joint action is a pure Nash equilibrium with respect to the admissible action set induced by \Cref{def:noNewOvld}. \end{proof}

+\begin{proof}[\textbf{Proof of \Cref{thm:convergence}}] When $\kappa=1$, \Cref{lem:kappa-one} shows that the game admits an unconditional potential function.
+Since the action space is finite, best-response dynamics with cost-improving updates converges in finite time to a pure Nash equilibrium.

-\item \textbf{If $\bm{0<\kappa<1}$:} By \Cref{thm:termination}, under the restriction $\plSet_f=\emptyset$, the best response dynamics terminates in finite time.
-At termination, no agent can unilaterally improve its cost, implying that the final joint action constitutes a pure Nash equilibrium. \end{enumerate}
+When $0\leq\kappa<1$, \Cref{thm:termination} shows that, under the no-new-overload restriction, the restricted best-response dynamics terminates in finite time.
+At termination, no admissible unilateral cost-improving update remains.
+Hence, the terminal joint action is a pure Nash equilibrium with respect to the admissible action set induced by \Cref{def:noNewOvld}.

-Hence, in all regimes of~$\kappa$, the best response dynamics converges to a pure Nash equilibrium within finite time. \end{proof}
+Therefore, best-response dynamics converges in finite time for $\kappa=1$ unconditionally and for $0\leq\kappa<1$ under the no-new-overload restriction. \end{proof}

 \begin{proof}[\textbf{Proof of \Cref{thm:feasible}}] For $\kappa=1$, the cost function simplifies to

 and the potential function is the same:

 If $\xVec^\star$ is feasible, then $L_j(\xVec^\star)=0$ for all $j$, hence